 - During shift changes and handoffs around the world

 - While troubleshooting

 Not everyone needs a complex diagram—executives don’t really care to dig into Terraform scripting, subnets, and IPs.

 Instead, “[executives] just want to see the big picture of what exists and where it is,” says Toby.
 “In [the network diagrams], you can see subnets with instances, but I can reference them to show the flow of data, where traffic is going, and what's allowed and not allowed,” says Toby.

 For the more technical implementation teams, these diagrams are essential.
-Diagrams are included in standard documentation using the Lucidchart Jira and Confluence integrations so everyone knows what current project setups look like.
+Diagrams are included in standard documentation using the Lucidscale Jira and Confluence integrations so everyone knows what current project setups look like.
 Any change, such as a new server or new service, “automatically updates the diagram on the Confluence pages because it’s tied to the original document, so I always know that I'm looking at the latest and greatest diagram,” says Toby.

 Their architecture diagrams and wiki pages are a resource for developers who actually write the script, so it’s clear what they need to build.
-“I will include a diagram that is tied directly back to Lucidchart, a spreadsheet of IP addresses, ranges or subnets, and names, and then the developer will go make the Terraform script based on the picture and the Excel spreadsheets to do the function,” says Toby.
+“I will include a diagram that is tied directly back to Lucidscale, a spreadsheet of IP addresses, ranges or subnets, and names, and then the developer will go make the Terraform script based on the picture and the Excel spreadsheets to do the function,” says Toby.

 While their diagrams are embedded in regular and anticipated workflows, they are especially used during outages and downtime.